Semi-topologization in motivic homotopy theory and applications: Motivic descent for -B.G. presheaves

-\begin{lem} Let $E$ be an $\mathbb{A}^1$-B.G. presheaf of simplicial sets (pointed simplicial sets, spectra) on $\Sm_S$.
+\begin{lem} A motivic fibrant replacement of an $\mathbb{A}^1$-B.G. presheaf on $\Sm_S$ of objects in $\Spc, \Spc_{\bullet}$, or $\Spt$ is also a Nisnevich fibrant replacement. \end{lem} \begin{proof} We consider the case of presheaves of spectra as the other cases are similar.
 Let $f: E \to F$ be a motivic fibrant replacement.
-Then $f$ is also a Nisnevich fibrant replacement of $E$. \end{lem} \begin{proof} We consider the case of presheaves of spectra as the other cases are similar.
-Since $F$ is Nisnevich fibrant (\emph{cf.} \S~\ref{subsubsection:MMSpec}) and since the cofibrations in the motivic model structure are Nisnevich cofibrations, we only have to show that $f$ is a Nisnevich local weak-equivalence.

-We factor $f$ as a composition $E \xrightarrow{g} E' \xrightarrow{f'} F$, where $g$ is a Nisnevich trivial cofibration (in particular, motivic trivial cofibration) and $f'$ is a Nisnevich fibration.
-It follows from the 2-out-of-3 axiom that $f'$ is a motivic weak-equivalence.
+Since $F$ is Nisnevich fibrant and since cofibrations in the motivic model structure are Nisnevich cofibrations, it suffices to show that $f$ is a Nisnevich local weak-equivalence.
+Factor $f$ as a composition $f' \circ g: E {\to} E' {\to} F$, where $g$ is a Nisnevich trivial cofibration (thus, a motivic trivial cofibration) and $f'$ is a Nisnevich fibration.
+By the 2-out-of-3 axiom, $f'$ is a motivic weak-equivalence.
 We need to show that $f'$ is a Nisnevich local weak-equivalence.
 Since $F$ is Nisnevich fibrant and $f'$ is a Nisnevich fibration, it follows that $E'$ is Nisnevich fibrant.
-In particular, $g$ defines a Nisnevich fibrant replacement of $E$.
-Moreover, it follows from our assumption and Lemma~\ref{lem:BG A1wi A1loc} that $E'$ is $\A^1$-local.
-We conclude that $E'$ is motivic fibrant.
-It follows now from Lemma~\ref{lem:A1Nis-fib pi} that $f': E' \to F$ is in fact an object-wise weak-equivalence.
-In particular, $f'$ is a Nisnevich local weak-equivalence. \end{proof}
+Thus, $g$ defines a Nisnevich fibrant replacement of $E$.
+Moreover, by Lemma~\ref{lem:BG A1wi A1loc}, we see that $E'$ is $\A^1$-local.
+Hence $E'$ is motivic fibrant.
+Now by Lemma~\ref{lem:A1Nis-fib pi}, $f': E' \to F$ is an object-wise weak-equivalence, thus a Nisnevich local weak-equivalence. \end{proof}

-\begin{thm}[Motivic descent theorem] Let $E$ be a presheaf of simplicial sets (pointed simplicial sets, spectra) on $\Sm_S$.
-Then $E$ is $\mathbb{A}^1$-B.G. if and only if it is motivic quasi-fibrant.
-Furthermore, a motivic weak-equivalence $E \to F$ of $\A^1$-B.G. presheaves of simplicial sets (pointed simplicial sets, spectra) is an object-wise weak-equivalence. \end{thm}
+\begin{thm}[Motivic descent theorem] Let $E$ be a presheaf on $\Sm_S$ of objects in $\Spc, \Spc_{\bullet}$, or $\Spt$.
+Then, $E$ is $\mathbb{A}^1$-B.G. if and only if it is motivic quasi-fibrant.
+A motivic weak-equivalence of $\A^1$-B.G. presheaves is an object-wise weak-equivalence. \end{thm}